DaveTheCrane/kube-go-example-with-fakes/hello-go/README.md

 Rather than build inside the official docker image, we're going to build the docker image from a minimal Scratch, and host a statically linked binary that we've created on the host:

+`make docker`

+Or, to do it manually in two stages:

 ### Build the statically-linked binary
 `CGO_ENABLED=0 GOOS=linux go build -a -installsuffix cgo -o hello-go-static .`